Ashtasahasram: Culture

-The Ashtasahasrams as Iyers belong to the Smarta (Shaivite) tradition, along with the Vadamas, Brahacharanams, Vadyamans/Madhyamans, and the Kanials/Kaniyalars.
-However, the Ashtasahasrams are considered inferior to the first two Brahmin groups.
+The Ashtasahasrams as Iyers belonging to the Smarta tradition, along with the Vadamas, Brahacharanams, Vadyamans/Madhyamans, and the Kanials/Kaniyalars.
+However, the Ashtasahasrams are smaller in number.

 The Ashtasahasrams follow the Taittirīya śākhā of the Kr̥ṣṇa Yajurveda.

 They are Aparaśikhā Brahmins, who wear their traditional hair tuft towards the back of their head.

 Divisions

 The Ashtasahasram community is further sub-divided into four groups: